DHTMLX/scheduler-docs/data/timeline_view.md

 ~~~

-After this,  you can specify several sections ([by default, delimited with a comma](api/scheduler_section_delemiter_config.md)) in the related data property of the event and the event will be rendered in all specified sections:
+After this you can specify several sections ([by default, delimited with a comma](api/scheduler_section_delimiter_config.md))
+in the related data property of the event and the event will be rendered in all specified sections:

 ~~~js
 scheduler.createTimelineView({